How to Become a Nurse-Midwife

 Nurse-Midwifery Educational Requirements

-If the philosophy of nurse-midwifery care and the idea of embarking on this career path seems right for you, the proper education can make all of the difference.
-Designed for actively practicing baccalaureate-prepared RNs, with no GRE or GMAT required Baylor University’s Doctor of Nursing Practice (DNP) Nurse-Midwifery Track allows a graduate to be eligible to sit for the national certification examination offered by the AMCB which leads to the title: Certified Nurse-Midwife (CNM).
+If the philosophy of nurse-midwifery care and the idea of embarking on this career path seems right for you, the proper education can make all the difference.
+Designed for actively practicing baccalaureate-prepared RNs, with no GRE or GMAT required, Baylor University’s Doctor of Nursing Practice (DNP) Nurse-Midwifery Track allows a graduate to be eligible to sit for the national certification examination offered by the AMCB which leads to the title: Certified Nurse-Midwife (CNM).
 DNP prepared CNMs have the best opportunity to transform women’s care.

 There are two entry options to the online Doctor of Nursing Practice Nurse-Midwifery (DNP Midwife) track to become a nurse-midwife: